The Fascinating Story Behind Every Provincial Flower

-Check out these hidden gems in the Northwest Territories.
+These hidden gems in the Northwest Territories are worth exploring.

 Alberta – Wild Rose

-Alberta is one of three provinces to leave the selection of its provincial flowers to schoolchildren.
+Alberta is one of three provinces to have left the selection of its provincial flower to schoolchildren.
 Though it grows across Canada, the wild rose was officially adopted to symbolize Alberta’s diversity, history and landscape after its youngsters voted for it in 1930.